 These figures show that, if a strong prior on low transition rates is assumed, the data does in fact support the freshwater origin of the nodes of interest for the ER model (as it provides very strong evidence that the root node lived in a freshwater habitat, positive evidence that the MRCA of Gloeomargarita and Archaeplastida was a freshwater taxon, and barely worth mentioning evidence that the ancestor of Archaeplastida was a freshwater species), but not for the ARD models (it appears that the data provides barely worth mentioning evidence that the root node was a freshwater taxon, and positive evidence that the other two nodes lived in marine habitats, as the posterior freshwater probability is lower than the prior).

-Once again, these results highlight that furhter studies are necessary to definitively tackle this problem.
+Once again, these results highlight that further studies are necessary to definitively tackle this problem.

 CorHMM